niftycode/aws-ec2-start-stop/README.md

 * [Installer for Windows](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-windows.html#install-msi-on-windows)
 * [Installer for Linux, macOS, UNIX](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html)

 After you've installed the AWS CLI open the PowerShell (or the Command Prompt) in Windows.
 In UNIX-like systems open a Shell.
-Then enter the following command:
+Then run the following command:

     aws configure

-Enter your
+Enter

-* aws access key,
-* your aws secret key id and
+* your AWS Access Key ID and
-* your aws region.
+* your AWS Secret Access Key.
+* As default region name enter your Availability Zone (AZ) and
+* use "json" as default output format.

 ## Changelog